Electronic structure of the negatively-charged silicon-vacancy center in diamond: Polarization of photoluminescence

+with maxima in the Y direction.
+A transition for which $d_\perp=0$ should have contrast of $C_{d_\parallel}=100\%$ with maxima in the X\,Z direction (but only 94\% of the intensity will be observed).

+At 8\,K the ZPL was spectrally resolved into four components as shown in Figure \ref{zpl_pol}(a).
+Photoluminescence from each of the four ZPL components was measured at various polarizations, and the results are shown against the projected X\,Z and Y axes in Figures \ref{zpl_pol}(d)-(g).
+The inner two lines are polarized along X\,Z and have a contrast of $C\geq92\%$, while the outer lines are polarized in the Y direction with contrasts of $C=72\%$ for (d) and $C=85\%$ for (g).

-The PL polarization contrast of the ZPL four-line fine structure is presented in figures \ref{zpl_pol}(d)-(g).
-The inner two lines have contrast $C\geq92\%$ in the X,Z direction, indicating that they arise purely from $d_\parallel$.
-The outer lines have contrast of $C=85\%$ for (d) and $C=71\%$ for (g) in the Y direction, suggesting that $d_\perp$ dominates.
-For a purely $d_\perp$ transition, the fluorescence normal to the $\{111\}$ face should have a contrast of $C=50\%$ due to the X axis projection onto the viewing plane.
-However, the microscope objective used here collects fluorescence within a solid angle around the surface normal, amplifying the apparent strength of the Y dipole moment and leading to higher than expected contrast.
-This effect was assessed by measuring nearby NV$^-$ centers, which are also $\langle111\rangle$ oriented but have only a perpendicular dipole moment.
-The NV$^-$ polarization contrast was found to be $\sim$70\%, indicating that SiV$^-$ line (g) in figure \ref{zpl_pol} arises purely from $d_\perp$.
-Line (d) is similar, but as it had the weakest intensity (and so highest uncertainty in contrast), it is difficult to draw detailed conclusions.
+Since the inner two lines have nearly complete contrast and are polarized in the X\,Z direction they must arise only from the axial dipole moment $d_\parallel$.
+The outer two lines are polarized in the Y direction, but have contrast greater than the 50\% expected for a purely $d_\perp$ transition.
+For optical detection normal to the surface, this suggests the Y dipole moment is stronger than that along X which is in conflict with the observations for orientation \circled{1}.
+However, the microscope objective used here collects fluorescence within a solid angle around the surface normal.
+This amplifies the apparent strength of the Y dipole moment and leads to higher than expected contrast.
+This effect was assessed by measuring nearby NV$^-$ centers, which are also $\langle111\rangle$ aligned but have only a perpendicular dipole moment.
+For NV$^-$ sites obliquely angled to the surface, polarization contrast was found to be $\sim$70\% indicating that SiV$^-$ line (g) in Figure \ref{zpl_pol} arises purely from $d_\perp$.
+Line (d) is similar, but as it has the weakest intensity (and so highest uncertainty in contrast), it is difficult to draw detailed conclusions.

+The magnitudes of the parallel and transverse dipole moments may also be compared.
+It is clear from Figure \ref{zpl_pol} that the inner two lines, arising from $d_\parallel$, are stronger than the outer lines which arise from $d_\perp$.
+The difference in intensity indicates that $d_\parallel$ is about four times stronger than $d_\perp$.
+This indicates that the ZPL is predominately polarized parallel to $\langle111\rangle$, allowing the SiV center to be approximated as a single dipole.

+Applying symmetry selection rules from group theory, a transition with differing Z and equal X and Y dipoles at a $\langle111\rangle$ aligned site in diamond can only occur if the site has $C_{3v}$ or $D_{3d}$ symmetry and if the transition occurs between two $E$ electronic levels \cite{tinkham1964group}.
+This conclusion is consistent with previous interpretations of the four-line fine structure \cite{sternschulte19941.681-ev, clark1995silicon, goss1996twelve-line}.
+A splitting of the degeneracy in each E state produces four transitions as shown in Figure \ref{shape_and_level_scheme}.
+We observed that the ground and excited state splittings are the same for each of the single centers we studied and are 0.20\,meV and 1.05\,meV, respectively.
+This indicates that these splittings arise from intrinsic properties of SiV$^-$.